hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

 functional.
 There are other functions, but these are the only required ones.
 Terraform itself handles which function to call and with what data.
 Based on the schema and current state of the resource, Terraform can determine whether it needs to create a new resource, update an existing one, or destroy.
+The create and update function should always return the read function to ensure the state is reflected in the `terraform.state` file.

 Each of the four struct fields point to a function.
 While it is technically possible to inline all functions in the resource schema, best practice dictates